bjornedstrom/polarsync/README.md

 This program can download data from the Polar M400 watch.
 It will write the raw outputs to a directory.

+You probably want to use https://github.com/bjornedstrom/polarcmd to parse this data.

 Known issue: The program sometimes get corrupt data back from the watch during transfer.
 If this happens, `polarsync` will retry if possible.
 This works fairly well when the corruption can be detected, however there are cases when corruption may not be detected properly.

 ## Build